 When playing this game outdoors, be sure that youngsters know the boundaries and establish a signal that means "game over, come out of hiding."
 If very young children are playing, pair them with adults to ensure their safety.
-There are many varieties of hide and seek you can try including:
+There are many varieties of hide and seek you can try including in your family activity:

 - Sardines - When you find someone, they join you in searching for the others, but you have to stay together.

 - Ghost in the Graveyard - You usually play this at night when it's dark.
-The ghost hides and when you find the ghost you yell "Ghost in the graveyard!" and the ghost tries to tag the other players before they reach the base.
+The ghost hides, and when you find the ghost, you yell, "Ghost in the graveyard!"
+The ghost tries to tag the other players before they reach the base.

-Whether you have a swimming pool in your own backyard or if you visit a swim club or public pool to enjoy some time splashing around, playing Marco Polo is a great family water game.
-In this game one person closes their eyes and tries to find the others by saying "Marco."
-The others must respond by saying "Polo" and the tagger follows their voices to tag them.
-You can play this without water be setting backyard boundaries and walking around.
+Whether you have a swimming pool in your own backyard or choose to visit a public pool, playing Marco Polo is a great family water game.
+In this game, one person closes their eyes and tries to find the others by saying, "Marco."
+The others must respond by saying "Polo," and the tagger follows their voices to tag them.
+You can play a variation of this game without water by setting backyard boundaries and walking around.